hyperledger-labs/business-partner-agent/scripts/README.md

 Ideally also configure a secure connection between the backend services (core and aca-py).
 This can be achieved by setting an API key in `.env` file via `ACAPY_ADMIN_CONFIG` (see example).

+**Note**: If security is enabled the BPA must be run behind a TLS proxy, if login over plain HTTP is desired `-Dmicronaut.session.http.cookie-secure=false` needs to be set in the JAVA_OPTS section of the docker-compose.yml for both bpa1 and bpa2.
+If this is not set the login will fail in Chrome based browsers.

 ## Customizing the frontend